Willis E. Davis (tennis): Career

 Also in 1916, Davis won the Clay Court Championship, beating Conrad Doyle in the final in straight sets.
 In the 1916 Pennsylvania State Championship Davis scored a memorable victory over Bill Tilden in the semifinal, 3–6, 6–3, 13–11, and then claimed the title against Graig Biddle in the final.

 In 1918, Davis joined the Aviation Section, U.S. Signal Corps as a pilot.
 He trained in Oakland, California, San Antonio and New York to fly and fight in World War I. As a lieutenant in the American Expeditionary Forces, he was sent to France with fellow players Griffin and Charles S. "Chuck" Garland to participate in a friendly tennis match against French and British soldier/players, but the match was rescheduled for earlier and the three missed it.
 After the war, Davis competed at Wimbledon in 1919.

 A. Wallis Myers of The Daily Telegraph ranked Davis as World No. 9 in 1919.

 In 1920, Davis reached the final of the men's doubles championship with Roland Roberts but were defeated by fellow Californians Clarence Griffin and Bill Johnston in three straight sets.
 He won the singles title at the Pacific Coast Championships (now SAP Open) in 1920 with a victory over Clarence Griffin in the final.

-His best Grand Slam singles result came at the 1921 U.S. National Championships where he reached the semifinals and lost in a hard-fought five set match to multiple champion Bill Tilden 3–6, 6–4, 4–6, 6–1, 4–6.
+His best Grand Slam singles result came at the 1921 U.S. National Championships where he reached the semifinals and lost in straight sets to multiple champion Bill Tilden, though the first went to 10-8.

 He won the 1921 invitation tennis tournament of the Meadow Club in both singles and doubles.
 In the singles finals, he defeated Vincent Richards in four sets, and in the doubles finals, he and Watson Washburn defeated brothers Howard and Robert Kinsey.
 Davis retired from professional competition in 1923.